KamyarLajani/Online-Bid-Items-NodeJS/readme.md

-# Online bid items Nodejs application
+# Online bid items Nodejs real time application

 This app is developed with Node.js and MongoDB, WS(Websocket) library.
 Online bidding items, with timer limits.